Music to Create By

 There seems to be a lot of personal preference about music: what music is best for your brain and creativity, what is right to listen too and what is wrong.
 I know I had some opinions about my children listening to loud screaming music while supposedly doing homework.
 Some can do it because they can tune it out.
 Others just want an excuse to be distracted from the unpleasantness of schoolwork in general.
 The question is what is best?

 As an artist, I like to listen to music while I create, but it has to be instrumental only.
 I feel like having words sung to me distracts me from what I’m doing.
 Maybe I’m easily distracted or maybe it’s single-mindedness, whichever, I prefer classical music.
 Whenever I tell people that, they look at me like I just grew a third eye or a tail.
 Yes.
-I like Mozart, Vivaldi and Rachmaninoff.
+I like Mozart, Vivaldi, and Rachmaninoff.
 I can’t help it.
 It’s beautiful music without words and allows me to create on a bed of melodious mood-making music.
 I’m listening to the piano music of Helen Jane Long right now.
 I especially love the violin of Joshua Bell.
 Fabulous.

-Creativity and the Brain
+Creativity and The Brain

 I’m sure you have heard that you have two sides to your brain.
-On the one side you do creative things like sing, play music, dance, create art, arrange flowers, even cook.
-On the other side you take care of mundane things like money, calculate the cost of a dress and mentally figure if you have enough left in the bank for this purchase or that.
+On the one side, you do creative things like sing, play music, dance, create art, arrange flowers, even cook.
+On the other side, you take care of mundane things like money, calculate the cost of a dress and mentally figure if you have enough left in the bank for this purchase or that.
 You read and write with the academic side, while you draw and sing with the other side.

 Do a little experiment.
 Think of a piece of music right now.
 Maybe something famous like The Sound of Music or something from your past like Elvis’ Jailhouse Rock.
 Now say the words without singing.
 Don’t even hum.
 Just recite the words as if they were a poem.
 You will find that you can’t do it.
 You won’t be able to get more than two lines into the poem without having to either join the music with it or you will start singing the words involuntarily.
-The reason is because you memorized the words WITH the music.
-It has been saved in the creative side, the music side of the brain and not the academic side.
+The reason is that you memorized the words WITH the music.
+It has been saved on the creative side, the music side of the brain and not the academic side.

 On the other hand, you have different fingers.